micahwoods/micahwoods.github.io/_posts/2020-07-19-difficult-choice-walk-ride.md

 ![all terrain vehicles for rent as golf carts at a course in Thailand](/img/cart.jpg)
 <small><strong>These all-terrain vehicles are staged near the first tee, ready for action.</strong></small>

 I'll admit, though, that when I visited a course with these ATV carts for rent, I was tempted to ride.
-I only had time to play 9 holes.
+I was going to play 9 holes.
 At only 250 baht ($7.90 USD), that's a great value.

 ![sign describing the ATV rental prices at a golf course in Thailand](/img/cart_sign.jpg)
 <small><strong>ATV carts available at reasonable prices.</strong></small>

 I decided to walk.
 It was a weekend, and I wasn't in a hurry.
 I figured I can come back another time to blast around the course on a 4-wheeler.
+Heck, I may even splurge for the 400 baht for 18 hole rate.

 ![walking with golf clubs at a course in Thailand](/img/walking.jpg)
 <small><strong>I could have been on a 4-wheeler, but I decided to walk instead.</strong></small>